-I love to share tips and ideas that can help people save money.
-I mean, who couldn’t use a bit of extra cash in their pocket?
-And when you’re able to save money on certain things, you can afford to spend a bit more on the things you really care about, like date nights, family activities or trips, etc.
+I love to share tips and ideas that can help people save money, because regardless of your financial situation, who wouldn’t want a bit of extra cash in their pocket?
+And when you’re able to save money here and there, you can afford to spend a bit more on the things you really care about, like date nights, family activities or trips, etc.

 Why Should I Save $5?

 If you saved $5 every day for one month, you would have $150.
 With that money, you could…

 - Get your hair and nails done.

 - Buy an Instant Pot with all the bells and whistles.

 If you saved $5 every day for six months, you would have $900.
 With that money, you could…

 - Buy plane tickets for 2 to New York City.

 - Buy furniture for a bedroom makeover.

 If you saved $5 every day for one year, you would have $1,825.
 With that money, you could…